PROBLEMS WITH ELECTROMAGNETIC FIELDS

 Strong chemical fumes:

-The irritation of accumulators by strong chemical fumes like acetone, paint thinners, pesticides, etc. is a common observation.
+The irritation of accumulators by strong chemical fumes like acetone,

 Contamination of an orgone accumulator: